neo4j-contrib/twitter-neo4j/docker/DM_README.txt

  u.screen_name -> It is user screen name u.id -> user ID (0 if id is not available)

-Output location:
-Output file will be created in same 'data' folder with name  'twitter_dm_output.json'

 4. Go to folder 'docker' and run the script for fetching DM relationship.
 Command is below python3 user_friendship.py

 *************Output file format:*****************

-It is self explantory except can_dm (1-> means DM is possible)

-(neo4jenv) (base) Deepaks-MacBook-Air:data deepak$ head twitter_dm_output.json
+Output location:
+Output file will be created in same 'data' folder with name  'twitter_dm_output.json'

+Example output file:
 {"source_screen_name": "dpkmr", "target_screen_name": "SumithNair14", "can_dm": 0}
 {"source_screen_name": "dpkmr", "target_screen_name": "GMahnot", "can_dm": 0}

+Output data is self explantory except can_dm (1-> means DM is possible)